Common tabular operations in pandas#

 # Solution

-A good thing to know when doing selections, is that the end result after making the selection can sometimes result to something called a view.
+As we have seen above, making a selection can sometimes result to something called a view.
 In such cases, the selection and the original data may still linked to each other.
-This happens e.g. if you make a selection like above but return only a single column from the original data.
+This happens, for example, if you make a selection like above but return only a single column from the original source data.
 In a situation where you have a view, a change in the original data for that specific column can also change the value in the selection.
-Without going into details why and when this happens, this behavior can nevertheless be confusing and have unexpected consequences.
-To avoid this behavior, a good practice to follow is to always make a copy whenever doing selections (i.e. unlink the two DataFrames).
-You can make a copy easily while doing the selection by adding a .copy() at the end of the command:
+This behavior can be confusing and yield unexpected consequences, so a good practice to follow is to always make a copy whenever doing selections to unlink the source DataFrame from the selection.
+You can make a copy easily while doing the selection by adding .copy() at the end of the selection command.

 selection

 Now we have the exact same data in our end result, but we have ensured that the selection is not linked to the original data anymore.
-To demonstrate what can happen with the view, let’s make a selection of a single column from our data (which will be a view), and modify the data a bit to see what consequences might happen if we are not careful:
+To demonstrate what can happen with the view, let’s make a selection of a single column from the selection data (which will be a view), and modify the data a bit to demonstrate the consequences if we are not careful.

 temp = selection["TEMP"]